Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <img width="1447" alt="15" src="https://github.com/user-attachments/assets/37751a88-ec8f-435a-9b91-e42ad8b128bc">

--For this step hit drop-down arrow for settings
+- For this step hit drop-down arrow for settings and click on inbound security rules, with this we will create a rule for traffic coming inbound to the virtual machine

 <br><br>